adaptivestone/framework-documentation/docs/05-models.md

   const lockName = `video-ai-processing-${videoId}`;

-  // We don't have that video, let's send it to processing with a lock. const isLockAcquired = await LockModel.acquireLock(lockName);
+  // We don't have that video, so let's send it for processing using a lock. const isLockAcquired = await LockModel.acquireLock(lockName);
   if (isLockAcquired) {
     const result = await videoAIService.processVideo(videoId);